biojppm/rapidyaml/README.md

 libc).
 It provides optional headers that let you serialize/deserialize STL strings and containers (or show you how to do it).

-ryml is written in C++11, and is known to compile with:
+ryml is written in C++11, and compiles cleanly with:
 * Visual Studio 2015 and later
 * clang++ 3.9 and later
 * g++ 5 and later
+* Intel Compiler

 ryml is [extensively unit-tested in Linux, Windows and MacOS](https://github.com/biojppm/rapidyaml/actions).
-The tests run in the standard x64, x86 and arm architectures, and include analysing ryml with:
+The tests cover x64, x86, arm, aarch64, ppc64le and s390x architectures, and include analysing ryml with:
   * valgrind
   * clang-tidy